mojontwins/MC_Mods/modloader/guide/02-a-block-and-an-item.md

 * Then `onBlockPlaced` is called passing x, y, z of the placed block and the side that was right-clicked.
 * Then `onBlockPlacedBy` is called, passing x, y, z of the placed block and the player who right-clicked.

+Knowing how some stuff works in the engine will help you figuring out how to implement new stuff.